 I earned a Master's of Science in Counseling Psychology from Dominican University of California in 2012.
 Prior to that, I worked as a teacher and in crisis response for survivors of sexual assault.

-My experience is varied and includes children, teens, adults, couples and families from many backgrounds.
-Prior to opening my practice, I worked in several middle schools, a family clinic, and a teen clinic.
+My experience is varied and includes many ages, settings, and backgrounds.
+Prior to opening my practice for adults, I worked in several middle schools, a family clinic, and a teen clinic.
 For a year and a half I worked at The Spahr Center, serving LGBTQ+ and HIV+ populations north of San Francisco.
 For two years I worked at New Perspectives Center for Counseling in San Francisco seeing adults and couples.

-Over the last ten years I have sought additional training in working with trauma.
-I am trained in EMDR and working towards full certification, a multi-year process.
+Over the last ten years I have sought additional training in working with trauma, including full training in EMDR.
 If you've experienced something upsetting and feel like you can't get away from it, EMDR can help.

 My fee is $170 for a 50-minute weekly session via video chat.